-The brilliant Sacramento Bankruptcy Attorneys at our trusted law firm possess vast experience in handling a wide variety of bankruptcy matters.
+The Sacramento Bankruptcy Attorneys at our trusted law firm possess vast experience in handling a wide variety of bankruptcy matters.
 Their expertise, as bankruptcy lawyers, includes the filing of Chapter 7 Bankruptcies, usually filed to eliminate credit card debt or medical bills, along with the filing of reorganization bankruptcies: Chapter 13 Bankruptcy and Chapter 11 Bankruptcy.
 These are generally filed to stop foreclosures and reorganize real estate or businesses.

 “We are a debt relief agency.
 We help people file for

 “The Sacramento Bankruptcy Attorneys at Eason & Tambornini did a great job handling my Chapter 7 Bankruptcy case . . . my hearing was the smoothest and quickest of the 10 cases I observed.
 This proved that they did a great job preparing my case for the hearing.”
 Sarah, a Sacramento Bankruptcy Attorney Client